mdfarragher/IML/BinaryClassification/TitanicPrediction/README.md

 I've changed **Prediction** to a bool.
 We're doing binary classification so the predictions need to be boolean true/false values.

 And note that **Score** and **Probability** are not arrays but floats.
-Since we have only 2 output categories (a healthy patient or a sick patient), the model only outputs the score and probability of the true case (a sick patient).
+Since we have only 2 output categories (survived or perished), the model only outputs the score and probability of the true case (survived).
 Since the probabilities add up to 100%, we can easily calculate the other probability if we need it.

 With these changes, the **ModelBuilder** class is ready for binary classification.